 skip to main content

-T-Mobile already made a big splash with its 5G Home Internet service, but now the cellular carrier is also offering fiber internet.
+T-Mobile already made a big splash with its 5G Home Internet service, but now the cellular carrier is expanding its fiber network with the purchase of Lumos.

 Looking for a sweet fiber internet connection?